Design System title

 • Led full re-platforming of product.

-• Formalized our UX process.
+• Formalized our UX and handover process.

 • Worked with a front-end development team to define and grow components.